ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀

+Sorry no updates for a long time, but it's now time for more updates this year!

 A simple batch script for sending messages to a Discord webhook.

 ## Features ✨